Research

 • Boost the tech: Lots of calls for crisper video and audio, which means stepping up the tech game is a must.

-• Ask clear and broad questions: People want interviews that are snappier and to the point, with questions that really matter—no beating around the bush with stuff that's too personal or purely hypothetical.
+• Ask clear and broad interview questions: People want interviews that are snappier and to the point, with questions that really matter—no beating around the bush with stuff that's too personal or purely hypothetical.

 • Crank up the personal touch: Even though the interviews are asynchronous, people are really looking for some personal connection afterwards.
 They want clear, direct feedback and a follow-up that makes the whole experience feel more human.